Bishops Sutton: Amenities and community life

 Much of the population is retired, and it won the Hampshire and Isle of Wight village of the year award in 2011 due to the wide range of events and activities organised to transcend the generations by the parish council.
 The village has a summer fete, an active village hall with links to local businesses and a village green with a pond and meadow used for recreation.

-Governance

-Bishops Sutton elects one representative to Hampshire County Council every four years, this is currently:

-Bishops Sutton elects one representative to the City of Winchester District Council, currently:

-The parish council has six elected councillors and a website with local news and events.